CobayaSampler/cobaya/docs/cosmo_model.rst

 Low-level access to the theory code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can access the imported CAMB or CLASS module as, respectively, ``Model.likelihood.theory.camb`` and ``Model.likelihood.theory.classy``.
+You can access the imported CAMB or CLASS module as, respectively, ``Model.theory.camb`` and ``Model.theory.classy``.
 But be careful about manually changing their settings: it may unexpectedly influence subsequent cosmological observable computations for the present model instance.

 Model wrapper class